K-Marple/cse210-06/README.md

 # cse210-06
 # Tanks
-Battle is based off the game Battle City.
-You drive your tank around trying to eliminate other tanks while protecting your fort.
+Tanks is based off the game Asteroid.
+You drive your tank around destroying barricades.

 ## Project Structure
 ---